 8. Remix if necessary.

-9. Leave for one or two hours under a cloth.
+9. Leave for at least one or two hours under a cloth.

 10. The dough must have lifted as shown on the picture.